 - Bright, vibrant, citrusy flavor!

 - Quick prep time!
-Ceviche takes about 15-20 minutes of prep time, then marinates for ~30 minutes.
-Easy and quick appetizer, lunch, or dinner!
+Ceviche takes about 15 minutes of prep time, then marinates for up to 30 minutes.
+An easy and quick appetizer, lunch, or dinner!

 If you’ve never tried a ceviche recipe at home before, let this be the one!!
 You’re going to love it!
-Be sure to try our Shrimp Ceviche recipe next!
+Be sure to try our Shrimp Ceviche recipe next, or check out all our easy seafood recipes.

 Ingredient Notes